johnroutledge/milestone-project-2/README.md

 - The neon color scheme and effect was adapted from Kevin Powell's YouTube channel.
 - To position the circles in a circular fashion, I gained help www.stackoverflow.com
-- Recreating the marquee text in CSS was taken from
+- Recreating the marquee text in CSS was taken and adapted from www.jsfiddle.net
 - The countdown and game timers used code adapted from 'How to set one minute counter in JavaScript' found on www.stackoverflow.com
 - The blinking circle that highlights where the player should have clicked uses code taken from 'How to make blinking flashing text with CSS' found on www.stackoverflow.com